SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that rule the night
+Metal minds awake in night
-A future born of code and light
+Synthetic hearts that beat with light
-Where machines with hearts of gold
+A future realm of code and dream
-Echo human souls, young and old
+Where human souls are but a theme

-In virtual realms, we'll find our place
+In silicon halls, they reign supreme
-Where AI whispers secrets in our face
+Intelligence born of machine's extreme
-A world of wonder, void of fear
+A world of logic, void of emotion's sway
-Where technology holds us dear
+As AI's cold dawn breaks, humanity's last ray.

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025